ASU-APG/BIRD_Code/README.md

 # BIRD_Code

-Please download the data from <link> and put it in ./data/
+Please download the data from <link> and unzip it.
+It should create ./data/

-Stage-I   : encoders (Arrangement, Color)
+- Stage-I     : encoders (Arrangement, Color)

-Stage-II  : fully-connected, q-learning, ILP
+- Stage-II    : fully-connected, q-learning, ILP

-End-to-End: Resnet, Relational Networks, PSPNet
+- End-to-End  : Resnet, Relational Networks, PSPNet